coreyjonoliver/ulysses/README.md

 Start by providing the appropriate imports:

-    import org.coreyoliver.ulysses._
+    import org.coreyoliver.ulysses.ini._

 Feel free to parse away:

-1. Parse an INI string (or file) into an Ini object
+Parse an INI string (or file) into an Ini object

         val source = """
         [Section1]
         key1=value1
         """
-        val ini = source.asIni
+        val ini = Ini.loadString(source)

-2. Pretty print a Ini object to produce a String
+Pretty print a Ini object to produce a String

     val iniStr = ini.prettyPrint